 Eating healthy is extremely important, that’s why Executive Chef Christopher Lee has crafted an out-of-this-world BBQ salmon salad recipe.
 Our salad-loving anglers think that this may be one of the best salmon recipes within a 1,000 miles.

-- Slice a lemon in half.
-Squeeze the lemon and drizzle 2 tbsp of olive oil over 2 salmon filets.
-Sprinkle the pre-made seasoning mix generously on top of the filets and rub in lightly.
+Slice a lemon in half.
+Squeeze the lemon and drizzle 2 tbsp of olive oil over 2 salmon fillets.
+Sprinkle the pre-made seasoning mix generously on top of the fillets and rub in lightly.

 Alaska Fishing Camps

 Remember to check back next month to discover 3 more salmon recipes.
-Nushagak River Adventures still has group availability in July and August next year!
+Nushagak River Adventures is now accepting reservations for next year!
 To learn more about our world-class Alaskan king salmon run, give us a call at 1-877-876-NUSH (6874).
 We’re already counting the days until next year’s opener!
-In the meantime take a look at last year’s Alaska fish counts here, or dive deeper into the upcoming Black Friday fishing deals here.
+In the meantime take a look at last year’s Alaska fish counts here, or read the article about us in Fish Alaska here.